arpitsahni04/Recommendation-System-End-to-End/README.md

 ```

+# Project Deployment Guide

+## Data Files
-- Under our data folder, we have uploaded the data in the form of csv files that has been extracted from the kafka streams, cleaned and preprocessed.
-There're three notebook files which contain the process for data cleaning and information collection.
+- Our data is located under the "data" folder in the form of CSV files.
+These files have been extracted from Kafka streams, cleaned, and preprocessed.

+## Notebook Files
+- There are three notebook files under the project:
+  - Data Cleaning Notebook
+  - Information Collection Notebook
+  - Other Data Processing Notebook

+## Model Files
-- The models folder has two pickled model files (SVD and KNN) that we experimented with.
-It also contains a .ipnyb notebook that contains the code that was used for EDA as well as model training.
+- The "models" folder contains two pickled model files: SVD and KNN.
+You can find the code used for model training and Exploratory Data Analysis (EDA) in the "models.ipynb" notebook.

+## Flask Application
-- The root folder contains a main.py file which creates and deploys the flask application.
-This flask application has the /recommend endpoint which makes 20 personalized movie recommendations given a user ID.
+- The core of our project is the Flask application, which is in the root folder.
+This application provides a "/recommend" endpoint that offers personalized movie recommendations based on a user's ID.

+## Docker Deployment
-We have deployed our flask app to our VM as an isolated docker container, the Dockerfile for this is also in the root folder.
+- We've deployed our Flask app as an isolated Docker container on a virtual machine (VM).
+The Dockerfile required for this deployment can be found in the root folder.

+## Redeployment Instructions
+To redeploy the service on your VM, follow these steps:

+1. **SSH into the VM**: Access your VM via SSH.

-In order to redeploy the service on the VM, ssh into the VM and navigate to the root folder of the project.
-Then, run the following commands:
+2. **Navigate to Project Root**: After logging into your VM, navigate to the root folder of your project where "main.py" and the Dockerfile are located.

+3. **Execute the Following Commands**:

 ```
 docker build -t recommender .